onlyquake/xonotic-wiki/Onslaught.md

 Object of the Game
 ------------------

-_(Insert object of the game here)_
 In Onslaught there are usually 2 teams, each controlling a generator.
 Across the map are several control points, which are connected to each other and to the generator.
 One may only capture a control point or attack a generator if they control another conneccted control point.

-After a certain period(usually 4 minutes and 40 seconds) overtime will start and the generators will decay.
+After a certain period (usually 4 minutes and 40 seconds) overtime will start and the generators will decay.
 The rate at which this occurs depends on how many control points your team controls.

 How to:
 *  Capture a neutral control point?
 Walk to it.